kevinpmcc/email_events_stats/README.md

 account.

 Currently the display needs to be manually refreshed to update.
-Including some JS to do this may be useful if users want to have real-time view all the time.
+Including some JS to do this may be useful if users want to have real-time view all the time without having to refresh.